just-buildsystem/justbuild/doc/future-designs/cas-objects-import.md

 ### Symbolic links

-If the given path points to a symbolic link, by default the link will be followed and we will hash the object the symlink resolves to.
-However, we will also support, via an appropriate option, to hash the symlink content as-is instead.
+If the given path points to a symbolic link, by default the link content will be added to the CAS as blob.
+If the the option `--follow-symlinks` is given, the argument specifying what to add will be resolved and the object pointed to will be added to CAS.

-If the given path points to a directory, the treatment of contained symbolic links will default to allowing only non-upwards symlinks.
-To mirror options available in `just-mr` repository descriptions, we will also support options to either ignore, or fully resolve symlinks in the generated Git trees.
+If the given path points to a directory, non-upwards symbolic links will be accepted and added to the tree object.
+Adding directories to CAS is only suppored in native mode.

 ### Other notes